conan-io/conan-center-index/docs/review_process.md

 ### Updating web front end

-Conan center [web front-end](https://conan.io/center/) doesn't directly pull the information from the conan center index repository.
+[ConanCenter] doesn't directly pull the information from conan-center-index repository.
 Instead, it's updated by the conan center CI job as its own step.
 The metadata from the conan repository is converted to the format the web-front-end understands and then sent to it as a scheduled update.
 As a result, there may occasionally be delays in updating the web-front-end.
 That may explain the fact there are moments then information is front end doesn't match the actual state on the conan center repository.